kevin-at-datical/liquibase.github.com/_posts/2020-02-05-targeted-rollback.md

 ---
 layout: default
 subnav: subnav_blog.md
-title: Introducing Targeted Rollbacks
+title: Introducing Targeted Rollback
 ---
-# Introducing Targeted Rollbacks
+# Introducing Targeted Rollback

 In our most [recent Liquibase community survey](https://www.liquibase.org/2020/01/top-10-findings-liquibase-survey.html), we learned that many Liquibase users are interested in a feature that allows them to rollback a specific change.
 Well, we have good news.